Autodidac/epochengine/README.md

 1. **Start from a clean build directory.** Remove any existing `build/*` directories and CMake cache files before reconfiguring so stale BMIs do not leak across configurations.
 2. **Reconfigure with module scanning enabled.** Pass `-DCMAKE_CXX_STANDARD=23` together with either `-DCMAKE_CXX_SCAN_FOR_MODULES=ON` (CMake 3.29+) or `-DCMAKE_EXPERIMENTAL_CXX_MODULE_DYNDEP=ON` (CMake 3.27–3.28).
 These flags let CMake emit BMI scanning rules for Ninja/MSBuild.
 3. **Use a module-capable compiler.** Visual Studio 2022 17.10+, clang 17+, and GCC 14+ have been validated for this milestone, and the presets/helper scripts now add the corresponding module flags (`/std:c++latest` on MSVC, `-fmodules-ts` on clang/GCC) so BMI emission stays in sync with the scanner.
+If you switch between clang and GCC, rebuild from scratch to avoid mixed compiler BMI artefacts.
 4. **Prefer Ninja for incremental module builds.** The generator keeps BMI scanning fast and reduces the chance of stale dependency edges when rebuilding after header/module edits.
 5. **Regenerate IDE metadata.** After reconfiguring, refresh VS Code/VS 2022 CMake caches so IntelliSense and launch configurations pick up the C++23 standard and module scanning switches.
+Visual Studio users should delete any `.vs`-scoped cache directories when toggling module flags to ensure MSBuild refreshes BMI inputs.

 ---